 Kobe beef refers to meat from Tajima-gyu cows certified by the Kobe Beef Distribution & Promotion Council.
 Tajima-gyu cows, the "motoushi" or purebred seedstock cattle, have maintained a pure bloodline since the Edo period (1615 to 1867) to the present day.
 Protecting this lineage has also meant protecting its delicious taste, and this contributes to the high cost of producing this delicacy.
-Although Kobe beef delights the palates of people around the world, it accounts for a mere 0.16% of total beef consumption in Japan.
+Although Kobe beef delights the palates of people around the world, it is less than about 0.2% of total beef consumption in Japan.
 This scarcity is another factor contributing to its high price.

 This is due to the many foreigners who first came and settled in Kobe from the Meiji period (1868 to 1912) onwards after Kobe became the first port to be opened to foreign trade on January 1, 1869.
 From then on, word of its deliciousness soon spread fast.